chadjmccolm/telemetry-server/readme.md

 ### Export mongo data to CSV (comma separated values)
 Exporting the data to csv is an easy way to view it in other programs like Excel.
 To filter the data to a time period you want, you can use a filter query on the time field of the data.

-To export all the data from the database open command prompt and enter `mongoexport -d telemetry -c entries -o "C:\Users\Chad McColm\Desktop\outfile.json"` replacing the output file with the location of your choice.
+To export all the data from the database open command prompt and navigate to the output folder you want and enter `mongoexport -d telemetry -c snapshots --type=csv --fields time,hybrid/engine/temperature -o output.csv` replacing the output file with the location of your choice and the fields with the fields you want.
+Make sure there are no spaces in the fields list.

-The rest of this section will be written once the time range export functionality has been tested.
+If you want to export JSON use: `mongoexport -d telemetry -c snapshots -o output.csv`.

+To specify a time you need to know the unix time (in milliseconds) of the start and end.
+I use this online service to determine those https://www.epochconverter.com/ because it let's me input time zone info.
+Then you add that query to your data export like so `mongoexport -d telemetry -c snapshots --type=csv --fields time,hybrid/engine/temperature -o outputfilter.csv --query "{time: {$gte: 1529971200000, $lte: 1529971500000}}"`.
+This is data between 5PM and 5:05PM on July 25, 2018.